Sharon Kinney: Awards

 With two other past members of the Paul Taylor company, Carolyn Adams and Ruth Andrien, Kinney received the American Dance Festival 2009 Distinguished Teaching Honor award.
 The award is more formally known as the 2009 Balasaraswati/Joy Ann Dewey Beinecke Endowed Chair for Distinguished Teaching and the award was created to “pay tribute to the teachers who have shaped and preserved dance across generations.”
 Past recipients of the distinguished award include famous members within the modern dance spectrum, such as Pearl Primus and Anna Halprin.
 The award "signifies the importance of honoring those who act to preserve the traditions of modern dance while continuing to expand and broaden its definition."

 Present day

-Kinney greatly values the guidance of her teachers, such as Helen P. Alkire, Paul Taylor, and Josephine Schwarz.
-Her exceptional training inspires her to continue passing down dance knowledge and stories of her experience to students.
+Kinney values the guidance of her teachers, such as Helen P. Alkire, Paul Taylor, and Josephine Schwarz.
+Her training inspires her to continue passing down dance knowledge and stories of her experience to students.
 In 1947 Charles Weidman, in a master class Kinney attended, told the other dancers in the class that “you love to dance and you will always love to dance, but you will always need to teach to support your love of dance.”
 She feels an incredible sense of fulfillment in watching the growth and progression of her students.
 Today she continues to teach at California State University at Long Beach teaching Composition, Repertory and Dance for Camera classes as well as for the Paul Taylor Dance Company in New York City.